sybrew/the-seo-framework/readme.txt

 		* The post query has changed:
 			1. First, we find the blog and front-page ID.
 We add these on top of the sitemap.
 			1. Then, we query all public hierarchical post types (pages).
 The sitemap query limit is used here, and we query-sort the items by published date, ascending.
-				* TODO update the explanation in the settings pages to represent this...
 			1. Then, we query all public non-hierarchical post types (posts), but no attachments--the sitemap query limit is used again, and we query-sort the items by last updated, descending.
 			1. Finally, we combine the pages and posts, and go through them.
 				* Note that, at most, 50000 items will be displayed, or 49998 if the homepage is a blog.